John-Grandbel/P6_Grandhomme_Erais/README.txt

 Mobile | Tablet | Desktop.

-In this website you can searching a book with autor's name and title's book through Google Books API and deleting your search.
+On this website, you can search for a book with the author's name and the title of the book through the Google Books API.
+Once the search has started, you can add books to your "Poch'list" or delete them using the buttons to the right of each card.
+You can also cancel your search and return to the Home screen.

 Instructions for installing the project: